 Dr. Mohammed Moghadasian

-1. Ramezani F, Surendiran G, Goulet A, Moghadasian MH.
-The Role of Dietary Cholesterol in Lipoprotein Metabolism and Related Metabolic Abnormalities: A Mini-review.
-Crit Rev Food Sci Nutr 2014 (in press).
+Kapourchali FR, Surendiran G, Goulet A, Moghadasian MH (2016) The role of dietary cholesterol in lipoprotein metabolism and related metabolic abnormalities: A mini-review.
+Crit Rev Food Sci Nutr 56:2408-2415.

 Dr. Mohammed Moghadasian (Principle Investigator)